S.C.I.E.N.C.E.: Musical style and influences

-S.C.I.E.N.C.E. incorporates elements of multiple genres, including heavy metal, electro, funk, jazz, hip hop and techno.
+Musically, S.C.I.E.N.C.E. has been described as nu metal, alternative metal, funk metal, and rap metal.
+The album incorporates elements of multiple genres, including jazz, heavy metal, funk, hip hop, techno, and electro.
+It was labelled as "schizo funk/jazz/metal" by Spin in 2001.
+In September 1997, Hits magazine called the album's lighter songs "loungey" and "almost reminiscent of Jamiroquai".
+"Magic Medicine", described as a trip hop track, samples a recorded reading of a children's book.
+Paul Elliot of Kerrang! wrote in May 1998 that "at their lightest — on 'Summer Romance (Anti-Gravity Love Song)' for example — Incubus are deliciously, irresistibly funky.
+And at their heaviest — notably on the frantic 'Favorite Things' — they're reminiscent of Faith No More at their wildest."
+Elliot added that people who were upset about the split of Faith No More "[should go along] to an Incubus gig."
+The Daily Nebraskan referred to them as a "funk-heavy foursome" in 1998, while Billboard labelled them a funk rock band in December 1997.
 According to Rolling Stone writer Rob Kemp, S.C.I.E.N.C.E. "links funk metal to the rap-metal".
-"Magic Medicine", described as a trip hop track, samples a recorded reading of a children's book.
 Though sometimes retrospectively associated with it, the term nu metal was not yet in usage when S.C.I.E.N.C.E. was released, but rather terms such as alternative metal, funk metal and rap metal.
-At the time, Boyd said, "people are real quick to put labels on music, so I'm sure they're going to do that with us.
+In 1997, Boyd said "people are real quick to put labels on music, so I'm sure they're going to do that with us.
 But we think we're doing something cool, and judging from the responses that we've gotten from all over the world, others do too."
 Einziger has since stated that Incubus were not part of the same Southern Californian scene as bands like Korn and System of a Down during their independent years, despite having similar influences.
+In interviews from the late 2010s and 2020s, Boyd has said that he dislikes the nu metal label and doesn't consider the band's early work to be part of the movement.
+In a 2022 Metal Hammer interview, he remarked, "we weren’t trying to fit into a particular niche at a particular time.
+We were just kids being influenced by a small handful of bands that we grew up with."